cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

   X  Substitution matrices
   R  Profiles

-The common usage is **-in=[<P,S,A,L,M,X><name>]**.
-By default it is set up to **-in=Mlalign_id_pair,Mclustalw_pair**.
-This is a legal multiple alignments that will be treated as single sequences (the sequences it contains will not be realigned).
 If you do not want to use the TAGS, you will need to use the following flags in replacement.
 Do not use the TAGS when using these flags:
  - **-aln**:      Alignments  (A)
  - **-profile**:  Profiles    (R)
  - **-method**:   Method      (M)